fviscontiprasca/semiotic_labelling/README.md

 This repository implements a modular, reproducible pipeline for producing semiotic‑aware architectural images from textual prompts and for preparing semiotic conditioning information for downstream 3D generation.
 The approach combines multi‑modal feature extraction (captioning, segmentation, semantic embeddings), curated real and synthetic datasets, and fine‑tuning of diffusion models (Flux.1d) through both LoRA adapters and full model fine-tuning approaches.

-The codebase supports: dataset preparation and unification, BLIP‑2 captioning, segmentation with SAM (and optional YOLO variants), multi‑modal semiotic feature extraction, Flux.1d data preparation with both LoRA and full fine‑tuning variants, evaluation, and inference (CLI and optional Gradio UI).
+The codebase supports: dataset preparation and unification, BLIP‑2 captioning, segmentation with SAM (and optional YOLO variants), comprehensive semiotic feature extraction with architectural style and urban mood analysis, Flux.1d data preparation with both LoRA and full fine‑tuning variants, evaluation, and inference (CLI and optional Gradio UI).

 ---